SchoolsWeb

 Secondary

 • Relationships and Sex Education are statutory in all maintained secondary schools.
-Relationships and Sex Education must comply with the new statutory guidance.
+Relationships and Sex Education must comply with the current statutory guidance.
 Visit DfE relationships and sex education and health education (gov.uk)

 • There is no parental right to withdraw from any other aspect of Relationships Education, PSHE, or the Science curriculum